metatensor/metatrain/docs/src/faq.rst

 **A:** You can add a new model architecture to metatrain, if you want to do so have a look at :ref:`adding-new-architecture`.
 For adding a custom loss function have a look at :ref:`adding-new-loss`.
-If you just want to change the hyperparameters of an existing model architecture when training have a look at :ref:`train_yaml_config`.

 **Q:** How can I visualize the results of my training? \